whole-tale/stata-install/README.md

 ## Download installation media

 Installation media must be downloaded from STATA Corp.
 Download information is provided in an email.
+Remainder of this document assumes that you store the downloaded source in `/src` on host machine.

 ### Clone this repo